-This project involved the creation of secure technical infrastructure, or Gateways, from the VHIE to each of the ACOs' analytics vendors for their attributed beneficiaries.
+This project created a secure data connection from the VHIE to the ACOs' analytics vendors for their attributed beneficiaries.
 The information available through these connections provided the ACOs with additional beneficiary data that they could analyze for population health activities.
 Methodologies such as these will continue to be developed under the State's HIT planning efforts.